smurthys/smurthys.github.io/engagement.md

 The following is a shortlist of topics for presentation to **CS undergraduate** students and faculty.
 The topics are based on student and faculty feedback on what they find helpful.
 I am happy to consider other topics in which I have sufficient expertise.
-(I am happy to find the right speaker if I do not have expertise in the desired topic.)
+(I will assist in finding the right speaker if I do not have expertise in the desired topic.)